 In the UK, hazel dormice are most common in the woodland within the south of England at places like Sussex, Devon, and Kent.
 They are nocturnal and hibernate for five months of the year, from late October through to April, making them very difficult to find.
 But you might be able to spot the woven straw nest of a hazel dormouse amongst thick bushes.
 They are also found in most of mainland Europe.

-Hazel dormice populations have decreased by 55% over the last twenty-five years, and they are now extinct in 17 counties in the UK.
-We’re working towards creating healthier, better connected, and bigger populations of hazel dormice, so hopefully one day they will be commonly found across the UK again.
+Populations of hazel dormice have decreased by 55% over the last twenty-five years, and they are now extinct in 17 counties in the UK.

 Thanks to the National Dormouse Monitoring Programme, dormouse nest boxes at each reintroduction site are checked every month.
 This post-release health surveillance can make a difference between success and failure because we can tackle disease threats before they become a problem.
 If a dormouse dies, we carry out a full post-mortem examination to understand those threats.
 We have built a database of pathological diagnoses from free-living dormice and continue to carry out scientific research to safeguard wildlife health.